-The parts in these arrangements are designed for players from expert to advanced beginner; each piece includes parts for two or three playing levels—what we call differentiated arrangements.
-The Conductor’s Score shows all of the parts, so players can see how the parts fit together.
-If there are more than three parts, the score's standard music notation makes the note and rhythm patterns easy to see.
+The parts in these arrangements are designed for players from Confident/Advanced Beginner to Expert; each piece includes parts for two or three skill levels.
+So players can see how the parts fit together, the Conductor’s Score shows all of the parts; the Score's standard music notation makes the note and rhythm patterns easy to see.

 The individual parts have a staff with standard notes and a staff with tablature that shows the rhythms.